fedeantuna/fedeantuna.github.io/articles/deploy-nextjs-app-to-github-pages.md

 And now if you run `npm run build && npm run export` without problems, then your app is ready.

+## Why?

+Why would we try to do something like this if _Vercel_ let's us publish the app without the need of using `next export` for free?
+If it's just a blog, why bother on doing all this to just deploy GitHub Pages?
+Well, in my case, it was because I wanted to accept _Brave Rewards_ and it turns out that that's against _Vercel_'s fair use policy (I asked the _Vercel_ team).

+And I also like the idea of having my blog under _.github.io_.

 ## GitHub Repository

 We can use an existent repository for a project site or we can create one for our user or organization site.
 You can read [here](https://pages.github.com/) for more information.
 The first one is a bit more complicated, but we will address the issues that might present later.